+Helllllllllooooo INTERNET!
+Today were going over a question that you need to answer if you’re sending Ethereum.
 Ethereum gas is a core component of Ethereum’s blockchain network.
 In this episode of Ask an Expert, our blockchain expert Taylor explains what Ethereum gas is, and how it differs from Ethereum’s cryptocurrency: Ether.
 Check out our video, and see below for the script for this video episode!
-Stay tuned and subscribe as we update and add more Ask an Expert episodes to Youtube!

 What is Ethereum gas?

 Ethereum gas is an internal unit of account for transactions on the Ethereum network.
 The total units required to run a transaction is multiplied by a gas price to yield the total transaction fee.
 This is like filling up a petrol car with gas to go on a trip.
 Ethereum gas price is expressed as “Ether per unit of gas,” similar to how fuel stations list the price in “dollars per gallon” (or Euros per liter).

 Bitcoin transactions are counted in number of bytes–that is the amount of data that is being added to the blockchain.
 Because there is a limited amount of operations that can be done with the Bitcoin scripting language, this method of byte-counting works fairly well.

 Because the EVM (Ethereum Virtual Machine) allows for a wide variety of operations, a way of balancing the cost of those transactions was devised.
 For example, adding two numbers might cost 3 gas.
 Multiplying numbers might cost 5 gas.
 And storing data might cost 100 gas per byte.
 This type of system gives greater flexibility to balance the limited resources of blockchains.

 With increasing attention being given to Bitcoin and associated price rises, the cost of sending a transaction also increased.
 To alleviate this, a secondary price mechanism was introduced that allows the cost of the native token to be separate from the cost of sending a transaction.